 Gabapentin and Lyrica have many similarities.

-They are in the same class of medication (what’s known as an anticonvulsant), they have similar chemical makeups, they work comparably, and both have been FDA approved for certain uses.
+They are in the same class of medication (what’s known as an anticonvulsant).
+They have similar chemical makeups, they work comparably, and both have been FDA approved for certain uses.

 Gabapentin is an anticonvulsant, a type of medication used to stop or prevent seizures.
 Additionally, it’s been FDA approved to treat nerve pain, often after shingles.
-And though it is prescribed for both of these purposes, doctors also often use it for other reasons as well.
+And though it is prescribed for both of these purposes, doctors also regularly use it for other reasons as well.

 - Restless Leg Syndrome

 In the case of the sleep disorder insomnia, this medication is shown to improve deep sleep and prevent frequent wake-ups in the middle of the night.

 Gabapentin is considered a safe medication in many cases and isn’t listed federally as a controlled substance.
 It may be listed as a controlled substance in certain states though.

 Some may experience side effects after trying this medication.
 Most often, these include drowsiness, dizziness, or feeling spacey.